 If an Alumnus is not available near or in your city, the interview will be conducted over the telephone.
 The Interviewer will only have the resume as a point of reference and will have no knowledge about your application.

 Style of Interview: Friendly and Conversational

 Tip 1: Research

-Find out what makes Columbia Business School Unique (read Columbia MBA Interview Guide and Essay Guide).
+Find out what makes Columbia Business School Unique (Download 2014-15 MBA Admission Interview Guide and Winning MBA Essay Guide).
 Most of the questions will be about finding out your fit for the program.
 Understanding what makes Columbia MBA unique and selling the point that you can bring great value to the Columbia Business School community is the key.

 Tip 2: Be Ready for Follow up Questions